Recollections of a Founding Member

 departed Ernie Richmond, fished all year and stockpiled enough perch for an annual fish fry.

-From that historic first meeting in 1966, to our historic 50th Anniversary of the June Night of Harmony, literally hundreds have men have raised their voices in song to assure our mission of “Enriching Our Communities With Great Harmony And Good Works” is an unending mission.
+From that historic first meeting in 1966, to our historic 50th Anniversary of the June Night of Harmony, literally hundreds of men have raised their voices in song to assure our mission of “Enriching Our Communities With Great Harmony And Good Works” is an unending mission.
 In 2017 our annual June Night of Harmony has morphed into a fall “Harvest of Harmony” which we present at Traverse City Central High School.

 It’s Great To Be A Barbershopper!
 In case you’re wondering.
 It’s never too late!